 Loli Kantor [Fort Worth, TX] presented an artist talk, Beyond the Forest: Jewish Presence in Eastern Europe–From Personal Biography to Subjective Documentary, on February 23, 2017, at the Griffin Museum of Photography in Winchester, MA.

-Rick Murai [Monterey, CA] is featured in an 8 page, 12 image portfolio and interview in the February 2017 issue of Black & White Magazine.
+Rick Murai [Monterey, CA] is featured in an 8-page, 12-image portfolio and interview in the April 2017 issue of Black & White Magazine.
 Richard Murai: Worlds Apart and Within contains excerpts from his documentation of world sacred sites.
-Rick also published 6 images from his Circle, Sphere, Sacred series in a recent collection of portfolios, Seeing in SIXES (LensWork Publishing, Anacortes, WA, 2016), edited by Brook Jensen and Maureen Gallagher.
+Rick also published 6 images from his Circle, Sphere, Sacred series in a recent collection of portfolios, Seeing in SIXES (LensWork Publishing, Anacortes, WA, 2016), edited by Brooks Jensen and Maureen Gallagher.

 Suzanne Ebner [Montrose, CA] was part of a juried show on February 4, 2017, at the Arena 1 Gallery at the Santa Monica Arts Gallery in Santa Monica, CA. This show benefited the Juvenile Diabetes Research Fund.